 Reactions - Not Distractions

 The Stony Brook University Police Department is campaigning for a safer campus community.
 Whether you're a driver or a pedestrian, individuals can take control of distractions that are often times harmful and threaten the safety of everyone.
 Help us make our roads and our community safer for everyone.
-Make the pledge to stop distractions.

 What is Driver and Pedestrian Distraction?

 A distraction is any activity that shifts attention away from the primary task: walking or driving.